Tina (song)

-"Tina" (stylized in all caps) is a song by American rappers the Game and Kanye West.
-It is intended to be featured on the Game's eleventh studio album, The Documentary 3, which was executively produced by West during the time of its release.
-The song features additional vocals from American rapper Jim Jones.
-Produced by West, it prominently samples the song "What's Love Got to Do with It" by Tina Turner, as well as Tina Knowles' appearance on The Jefferson Hudson Shows Spirit Tunnel.
+"Tina" is a song by American rappers the Game and Kanye West.
+It was intended to feature on the Game's eleventh studio album, The Documentary III (2026), which was executively produced by West during the time of the song's release.
+Produced by West, the track prominently samples the song "What's Love Got to Do with It" by Tina Turner, as well as Tina Knowles's appearance on The Jefferson Hudson Shows Spirit Tunnel.

 After making multiple Instagram posts about Knowles, including a photo of the Game sending her a banana emoji, West posted the full music video for "Tina" on February 25, 2025.
-The video features the Game, West, and Jones wearing balaclavas and high-visibility jackets while the Game raps about his attempts to become intimate with Knowles.
-West periodically contributes lines during the Game's verses, with Jones appearing on the song's outro.
+The video features the Game, West, and Jim Jones wearing balaclavas and high-visibility jackets while the Game raps about his attempts to become intimate with Knowles.

 "Tina" received mixed reviews from publications.
 While some praised West's production on the track, others harshly criticized its subject matter, finding the Game's lines towards Knowles to be off-putting.
 Some critics simply found the song strange, unsure if its lyricism was intentionally disrespectful.
 Knowles later acknowledged the song, stating she was disinterested in dating men younger than her.